Course Outline

 Module 1: The Human Response to AI – From Resistance to Relevance

-We explore the emotional and behavioral responses employees have when tech changes fast — from fear, denial, and dependence, to renewed purpose.
+We examine the emotional and behavioral reactions employees experience when technology evolves rapidly—ranging from fear, denial, and dependence to a renewed sense of purpose.

 Key Topics:

-- AI anxiety: “Help me or replace me?”
+- AI anxiety: "Will it help me or replace me?"

-- Identity threat: “Is my role still valuable?”
+- Identity threats: "Is my role still valuable?"

 Practice Lab:

-The Silent Workplace Simulation – Roleplay a teamwork scenario without any digital tools — exposing where we rely on tech instead of each other.
+The Silent Workplace Simulation – Participants role-play a teamwork scenario using no digital tools, revealing where we rely on technology rather than each other.

 Module 2: Building Trust Without Algorithms

-"Trust can’t be handed over to technology — it has to be built by people through genuine presence, clear communication, and consistent emotional connection."
+"Trust cannot be delegated to technology—it must be cultivated by people through genuine presence, clear communication, and consistent emotional connection."

-- Over-dependency on tools (emails, prompts, AI summaries) – Also discussed in Module 1
+- Addressing over-dependency on tools (emails, prompts, AI summaries) – also covered in Module 1

-- Clarity, tone, and pause power in hybrid meetings
+- The power of clarity, tone, and pauses in hybrid meetings

 Practical Activities:

-Audio-Only Collaboration Challenge – Solve a task where tone and trust matter — no video, no emoji, just voice.
+Audio-Only Collaboration Challenge – Solve a task where tone and trust are paramount—no video, no emojis, just voice.

-The EQ Mirror (Live Feedback) – Real-time feedback on how your pauses, tone, and word choice land emotionally.
+The EQ Mirror (Live Feedback) – Receive real-time feedback on how your pauses, tone, and word choice are received emotionally.

 Module 3: Critical Thinking in a Shortcut World

-With answers one click away, many teams are losing their “thinking stamina.”
-This session is about reclaiming rigor, questioning assumptions, and thinking deeply.
+With answers just a click away, many teams are losing their "thinking stamina."
+This session focuses on reclaiming rigor, questioning assumptions, and engaging in deep thought.

 - Lazy thinking: Uncritically accepting "smart" answers